 It’s the memories that are associated with family meals like these that make me grateful for good food.
 Meals don’t have to be complicated or “authentic” or use fancy ingredients to be memorable and satisfying and this recipe totally fits the bill.
 Plus it is totally do-able in under 30 minutes which makes it a win in my book.

-But Before We Start On The Unauthentic Kentucky Hot Browns
+Making Unauthentic Kentucky Hot Browns

 But, before we jump into the recipe, I wanted to tell you about a campaign that GE has started all about bringing people together throughout the week, creating their own kitchen stories.
 It’s called “Weeknight Kitchen” and you can hop over to the Food Network site for lots of recipes and inspiration for your own weeknight meals.
 Also, GE has a whole new look and appliances that make getting dinner on the table easier.
 We’re talking a Hand-Free Auto Fill Refrigerator— the industry’s first hands-free auto fill that fills glasses automatically, a Double Oven Range, and a Dishwasher with 102 jet streams!
 You can see all of these appliances in action here.